RPI Frequently Asked Questions (FAQ)

 In some cases, there is an alternative way to do the "n-up" printing (e.g., 2 or 4 pages imaged on one side of a page) that will be correctly interpreted.
 For example, specifying the format in the application instead of the printer settings might help.
 The intent is to charge per side printed, and we want to encourage conservation of resources.

 If you cannot find a work-around to avoid the extra charges, please contact the ITS Help Desk via phone at 231-8685 (Option 1), in person in Quentin Burdick Building 150, or via e-mail at NDSU.HelpDesk@ndsu.edu .

 Q. Can Tri-College students still print at NDSU?

 A. Yes.
 Tri-College students whose home campus is not NDSU may purchase a special Tri-College Campus Cash card for $5.
 Students can then add a balance of funds to be used for printing and other goods and services wherever Campus Cash is accepted on campus.

 Q. What if my job fails to print?

 A. Go to File, then Print, and select “REPRINTS.”
 Call the ITS Help Desk (231-8685) to have this print job released at your location.
 The Help Desk will ensure you are charged only once for the print job.

 If you are having any problems printing, we encourage you to immediately contact the ITS Help Desk by phone at 231-8685 or in person at Quentin Burdick Building 150.

 Q. How can staff and faculty print?

 NDSU employees who are taking classes and pay the technology fee are also eligible for the student printing allocation for the semester.
-This is a manual process so please contact the Help Desk (231-8685 or Quentin Burdick Building 150) if the allocation has not been provided after a few days of class or before printing.
+This is a manual process so please contact the IT Help Desk (231-8685 or Quentin Burdick Building 150) if the allocation has not been provided after a few days of class or before printing.